Fri, 12/10/2018 - 07:05

 “The business was founded by my father, Muhammed Aziz Khan, around 38 years ago as a business which traded commodities in Bangladesh,” Khan explains.
 “In the mid-90s the country went through a privatisation process and one of the first sectors to be privatised was the power generation industry.
 Before this time all operations were completely owned by the state.

-“In 1995 the government passed the Independent Power Producers (IPP) Act, allowing the private sector to generate power and sell to the state, and this is when Summit entered the power generation space.
+“In 1996 the government passed the Private Sector Power Generation Policy of Bangladesh, allowing the private sector to generate power and sell to the state, and this is when Summit entered the power generation space.
 We co-developed Khulna Power, the first IPP in Bangladesh, along with El Paso and Wärtsilä, and still have a 28.8 percent stake in the enterprise today.”

 Khan has been involved with business since graduating in London in 2003 and taking an MBA at Columbia University shortly afterwards.
 She has worked her way through the ranks, holding several financial positions before becoming Managing Director and CEO of Summit Power International in 2016.